Setting up the Central Server¶

 - configure the server so that it accepts messages from all machines in the example.net domain that have certificates from your CA. Alternatively, you may also precisely define from which machine names messages are accepted.
 See sample rsyslog.conf below.

 As can be seen with example.com, the different permitted peers need NOT to be in a single domain tree.
 Also, individual machines can be configured.
-For example, if only zuse, turing and ada should be able to talk to the server, you can achive this by:
+For example, if only zuse, turing and ada should be able to talk to the server, you can achieve this by:

 As an extension to the (upcoming) IETF syslog/tls standard, you can specify some text together with a domain component wildcard.
 So “*server.example.net”, “server*.example.net” are valid permitted peers.
 However “server*Fix.example.net” is NOT a valid wildcard.
 The IETF standard permits no text along the wildcards.